nbargnesi/resource-generator/README.md

    change log.
 Also included are parsers for the not-yet fully implemented PubChem names and IDs namespace.
 4. **[parsed.py](https://github.com/OpenBEL/resource-generator/blob/master/parsed.py)** - acts as a storage module.
-Takes the data handed to it by the parser and stored it in a DataObject.
+Takes the data handed to it by the parser and stores it in a DataObject.
 Currently all of the data being used in this module is being kept in memory.
 See bug tracker about a possible solution to this memory constraint.
 5. **[datasets.py](https://github.com/OpenBEL/resource-generator/blob/master/datasets.py)** - each DataObject that holds a particular dataset is